Yandy Díaz Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.91 team ERA ranks ninth among all league pitching staffs.
+- The Yankees' 3.92 team ERA ranks ninth among all MLB pitching staffs.

-- Yankees pitchers combine to rank 16th in baseball in home runs allowed (125 total, 1.2 per game).
+- Yankees pitchers combine to rank 19th in baseball in home runs given up (129 total, 1.2 per game).

-- The righty's most recent appearance was on Tuesday against the New York Mets, when he threw six innings, surrendering six earned runs while allowing seven hits.
+- The left-hander's most recent time out came on Wednesday against the New York Mets, when he threw 5 2/3 innings, surrendering one earned run while allowing four hits.

-- The 30-year-old has put up an ERA of 4.77, with 9.5 strikeouts per nine innings, in 19 games this season.
-Opponents are hitting .210 against him.
+- The 30-year-old has put up a 5.75 ERA and 6.6 strikeouts per nine innings in four games this season, while allowing a batting average of .211 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.